-Trying to install Parallels Tools in the Virtual Machine running Ubuntu I am getting the error message that Parallels Tools need the kernel source.
+When I try to install Parallels Tools in my virtual machine running Ubuntu, I get an error message that Parallels Tools needs the kernel source.

-The following packages are necessary in order to install Parallels Tools in the VM running Ubuntu: linux-headers and build-essential
+The following packages are necessary in order to install Parallels Tools in a VM running Ubuntu: linux-headers and build-essential.

-You need to install those packages before Parallels Tools installation.
+You need to install those packages before attemptin the Parallels Tools installation.

 Install the packages

 build-essential by typing the following command in Ubuntu Terminal: